cardano-foundation/cf-java-rewards-calculation/README.md

  - [X] Calculate member and operator rewards
  - [ ] Add deposits and utxo pot
  - [ ] Calculate unclaimed rewards that need to go back to the reserves
+ - [ ] Put rewards to unregistered stake addresses into the treasury
  - [ ] A nice web ui to visualize the rewards calculation

 ## 📖 Sources